bpstephanie/wawa-land/README.md

     </details>

-  13. If you are using [Cloudinary](https://cloudinary.com/), go back to the 'Settings' tab on heroku, reveal config vars and add a new KEY, VALUE pair:
+  13. If you are using [Cloudinary](https://cloudinary.com/), go back to the 'Settings' tab on Heroku, reveal config vars and add a new KEY, VALUE pair:
     - KEY = "CLOUDINARY_URL", VALUE = "your cloudinary api"

   14. For final deployment, or once static files have been added to your project, you need to remove the following KEY, VALUE pair: